-5. Webcast - TRRA have concern about the imitations of Council's minimalist approach to webcassling and the length of time webcast recordings are retained on the website.
-The TRRA call on Council to invostigate options to enhance the value of the webcast as an 'after the event' resource, such as a facility that would provide an online meeting agenda that a viewer can click on to go straight to that point of the recording.
-5. Council's existing webcasting has been introduced to allow members of the public to access Council meetings whenever and wherever they wish, without the need to be present in person - the current system archieves this outcome.
+Webcast - TRRA have veocast - INVA have concerns about the limitations of Council's minimalist approach to webcasting and the length of time webcast recordings are retained on the website.
+The TRRA call on Council to invostigate options to enhance the value of the webcast as an 'after the webcast as an 'after the event' resource, such as a facility that would provide an online meeting agenda that a viewer can click on to go straight to that point of the recording.
+5. Council's existing webcasting has been introduced to allow members of the public to access Council meetings whenever and wherever they wish, without the need to be present in person - the current system achieves this outcome.
 It also provides access to agenda items in written on line form as the meeting progresses - this facility is also available post the meeting.
-Viewers have the option of Vewing the recording and/or the written agenda during the webcast.
-Record of voting - that Council should include non- mandatory clauses 11.11 and 20.24 of the model Code which requires all resolutions of Council to have the names of those who voted for and against the motion recorded in the minutes.
-Expulsion from meetings - notes the provision of expulsion from meetings, and welcomes.
-Council's approach to require a resolution to expel a councillor from a meeting.
-The Local Government Act 1993 requires Council to record the names of those who voted for and against all planning decisions.
-The recording of who voted for and against all other resolutions is currently at the discretion of Council.
-Council had 2 options in terms of expulsion from a meeting to the Mayor the sole discretion to expel anyone (including a councillor) from a meeting for disorder or to give the Mayor the discretion to expel anyone (other than a councillor) from a meeting for disorder.
+Viewers have the option of viewing the recording and/or the written agenda during the webcast.
+Record of voting - that Council should include non-mandatory clauses 11.11 and 20.24 of the model Code which requires all resolutions of Council to have the names of those who voted for and against the motion recorded in the minutes.
+Expulsion from meetings - notes the provision of expulsion from meetings, and welcomes Council's approach to require a resolution to expel a councillor from a meeting.
+7. during tree webczer.
+The Local Government Act 1993 requires Council to record the names of those who voted for and against all planning of who voted for and against all other resolutions is currently at the discretion of Council Council had 2 options in terms of expulsion from a meeting - to give the Mayor the sole discretion to expel anyone (including a councillor) from a meeting for disorder or to give the Mayor the discretion to expel anyone (other than a councillor) from a meeting for disorder.
 Council elected the latter provision.
-Rescission motions - TRRA notes that Council did not adopt the non- mandatory clause to allow a rescission motion to be dealt with at the same meeting (cl.
-17.12 of the model Code), however Council adopted the non- mandatory clause to allow a resolution to be Council's current practice has been to require a rescission motion to be lodged and presented to the next Ordinary Council meeting, on this basis the draft Code was put forward for consideration.
+8. Rescission motions - TRRA notes that Council did not adopt the non- mandatory clause to allow a rescission motion to be dealt with at the same meeting (cf. 17.12 of the model Code), however Council adopted the non- mandatory clause to allow a resolution to be 8.
+Council's current practice has been to require a rescission motion to be lodged and presented to the next Ordinary Council meeting, on this basis the draft Code was put forward for consideration.
 Clause 17.12 of the model Code, as opposed to recommitted to correct an error.
-Further, the TRRA state that there are both pros and cons for allowing a rescission motion at the same meeting.
-The TRRA balieve that Council should explain its reasoning on the matter before it is resolved.
+Further, the TRRA state that there are both pros and cons for allowing a rescission motion at the Council's draft Code, states: 17.12 Subject to clause 17.7, in cases of urgency, a same meeting.
+The TRRA believe that Council should explain its reasoning on the matter before it is resolved. motion to alter or resolud a resolution of the council may be moved at the same meeting at which the resolution was adopted, where: (a) a notice of motion signed by three councillors is submitted to the chairperson, and (b) a motion to have the motion considered at the meeting is passed, and (c) the chaiperson rules the business that is the subject of the motion is of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council.
+Council's draft Code of Meeting Practice enables a resolution to be recommitted to correct an error (clause 17.12).